IgnisPK/HR_PowerBI_Dashboard/README.md

 - years since last promotion
 - years since last promotion by department

-I grouped the year-based fields into bands to better compare time at company, time in role, and promotion history.
+I grouped the year-based data into clear ranges, which made it easier to compare years at company, time in role, and promotion history.

 ![Years at Company](screenshots/years-at-company.png)

 ## What I used

 - Power BI